moveit/moveit_tutorials/doc/move_group_interface/move_group_interface_tutorial.rst

  6. The robot moves its arm to the pose goal, avoiding collision with the box.
  7. The object is attached to the wrist (its color will change to purple/orange/green).
+ 8. The robot moves its arm to a pose goal with orientation tolerance, avoiding collision with the box.
+ 9. The robot moves its arm to a pose goal with position tolerance, avoiding collision with the box.
- 8. The object is detached from the wrist (its color will change back to green).
+ 10. The object is detached from the wrist (its color will change back to green).
- 9. The object is removed from the environment.
+ 11. The object is removed from the environment.

 .. |B| image:: ./move_group_interface_tutorial_robot_with_box.png